littlehorse-enterprises/littlehorse/sdk-go/examples/bytes/README.md

 The file [workflow.go](./workflow.go) has two functions defined:

-- `Greet`, which is a Task Function.
+- `ToBytesLength`, which is a Task Function.
 - `MyWorkflow`, which is the Workflow Function.

 ## Deploy the Task Worker